-Generally, a school may certify a borrower's eligibility for a Stafford or PLUS loan retroactive to the beginning of the current period of enrollment for a student or parent borrower, as applicable, who meets conditions that include, but are not limited to, the following:
+Generally, a school may certify a borrower's eligibility for a Stafford or PLUS loan retroactive to the beginning of the current period of enrollment for a student who meets conditions that include, but are not limited to, the following:

-- The student or parent borrower, as applicable, regains eligibility during the period of ٠ enrollment after an earlier loss of eligibility due to, for example: - Failure to meet satisfactory academic progress (see Section 8.4). = - Failure to meet citizenship requirements (see Subsection 5.2.A). - - A prior default or overpayment in a Title IV program (see Subsections 5.2.D = and 5.2.E). [§682.603(f)(2)(ii)] - Inadvertent borrowing in excess of the Stafford annual or aggregate loan limit = (see Subsection 6.11.E). - The student or parent borrower, as applicable, requests a loan in the second or • subsequent payment period in the period of enrollment. - The student regains eligibility after a loss of eligibility due to a conviction for drug ٠ possession or sale (see Section 5.8).
+- The student regains eligibility during the period of enrollment after an earlier loss of eligibility due to, for example: - Failure to meet satisfactory academic progress (see section 8.4). - Failure to meet citizenship requirements (see subsection 5.2.A). - A prior default or overpayment in a Title IV program (see subsections 5.2.D and 5.2.E). [§682.603(f)(2)(ii)] - Inadvertent borrowing in excess of the Stafford annual or aggregate loan limit (see subsection 6.11.E). - The student requests a loan in the second or subsequent payment period in the period of enrollment.

-However, a school may include a retroactive portion of the current enrollment period in a Stafford or PLUS loan period only if the student attended and completed that retroactive period on at least a half-time basis.
+However, a school may include a retroactive period in the Stafford or PLUS loan period only if the student attended and completed the retroactive period on at least a half-time basis.
 For example, a school may certify a loan in the spring term for a fall/spring period of enrollment and include the costs for the fall term in the student's cost of attendance for the loan period, provided that the student completed the fall term on at least a half-time basis.
-The school must ensure that a loan period including a retroactive period does not exceed the maximum allowable loan period as described above, and meets applicable criteria for determining the frequency of Stafford annual loan limits (see Section 6.1 and Figure 6-2).
-If a student attended during a retroactive period on a less-than-half-time basis, a school must not include the retroactive period in the loan period or that retroactive period's costs in the cost of attendance for the loan period.
+The school must ensure that a loan period including a retroactive period does not exceed the maximum allowable loan period as described above, and meets applicable criteria for determining the frequency of Stafford annual loan limits (see section 6.1 and Figure 6-2).
+If a student attended during a retroactive period on a less than half-time basis, a school must not include the retroactive period in the loan period or that retroactive period's costs in the cost of attendance for the loan period.

-[07-08 FSA Handbook, Volume 1, Chapter 1, pp. 1-10, 1-13, and 1-14, and Volume 4, Chapter 2, p.
+[06-07 FSA Handbook, Volume 1, pages 1-10 and 1-14, and Volume 4, p.
 4-44]